membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 #### Pipeline behaviour

-Let's start with declaring that we'll be using `Membrane.Pipeline` behaviour:
+Let's start with declaring that we'll be using the `Membrane.Pipeline` behaviour:

 ```elixir
 defmodule Hello do